labkode/wlcg-tpc/README.txt

-PROPOSAL TO ENHANCE CLIENT CHECKSUM VERIFICATION IN THE HTTP TPC WLCG API SPECIFICATION
+PROPOSAL TO ENHANCE DATA INTEGRITY THE HTTP TPC WLCG API SPECIFICATION

 WLCG TPC is a specification created by the WLCG Data Transfers working group to optimize data movements across network hosts without having to use a middleware